j0ly/FirstProject/REPORT.md

 ### How to fix
 Use SSL for the website (see the link in Readme for details)!

-## A3
+## A3-Cross-Site Scripting (XSS)
-There are both Stored and Reflected XSS vulnerabilities.
-The Stored XSS code can be entered on the SignUp page, and executed on the Admin page when listing the sign-ups.
+There is a Stored XSS vulnerability.
+The XSS code can be entered on the SignUp page, and executed on the Admin page when listing the sign-ups.
 ### How to identify (stored XSS)
 Enter this code into the address field on the SignUp page;